ivokabel/ivokabel.github.io/_drafts/2018-01-10-rendering-layered-materials-a-more-detailed-analysis-of-sral-model.md

 comments: true
 ---

-This is a chapter of the blog post series [Rendering Layered Materials](rendering-layered-materials.html).
+This is a part of the blog post series [Rendering Layered Materials](rendering-layered-materials.html).

 Here I explain...